tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 Just ("bc",2)
 ```

 So `(+1)<$>int` creates a new `Parser` which parses an `int` from the input stream and adds one to the value parsed (if it succeeds).
-Behind the scenes, using the implementation above, the `Parser`'s instance of Functor is effectively lifting over three additional layers of nested types, i.e.:
+Behind the scenes, using the implementation above, the `Parser`'s instance of Functor is effectively lifting over three additional layers of nested types to reach the `Int` value, i.e.:

 ![Applicative Visual Summary](/assets/images/chapterImages/haskell3/parserfunctor.png)